Nonstationary Time Series Models

 This decomposition highlights a fundamental bias–variance tradeoff in forecasting: simpler models may be biased but stable, while flexible models may reduce bias at the cost of higher variance.

-Averaging over forecasting situations (i.e. over \(\mathscr F_t\)) yields the unconditional contribution to the MSFE:: \[ \mathbb{E}\!\left[ (y^*_{t+h}-\hat y_{t+h\mid t})^2 \right] = \mathbb{E}\!\left[ \left( \mathbb E[\hat y_{t+h\mid t}\mid \mathscr F_t]-y^*_{t+h} \right)^2 \right] + \mathbb{E}\!\left[ \mathrm{Var}(\hat y_{t+h\mid t}\mid \mathscr F_t) \right]. \]
+Averaging over forecasting situations (i.e. over \(\mathscr F_t\)) yields the unconditional contribution to the MSFE: \[ \mathbb{E}\!\left[ (y^*_{t+h}-\hat y_{t+h\mid t})^2 \right] = \mathbb{E}\!\left[ \left( \mathbb E[\hat y_{t+h\mid t}\mid \mathscr F_t]-y^*_{t+h} \right)^2 \right] + \mathbb{E}\!\left[ \mathrm{Var}(\hat y_{t+h\mid t}\mid \mathscr F_t) \right]. \]

 Empirical Forecast Evaluation